Board of Nursing

 (2)(a) The board shall issue the provisional license to the applicant after Section 1(1)(a) and (3) of this administrative regulation are met, but not until the report is received from the FBI and any conviction is addressed by the board.

-be physically present in the facility and immediately available to the
+all times be physically present in the facility and immediately available to

 (4) The nurse responsible for the applicant shall be currently licensed or privileged to practice as a nurse in Kentucky.